 Welcome!
-I am a research scientist largely focused on survey research methods and research-on-research at Qualtrics.
+I am a research scientist largely focused on survey research methods, data science, and research-on-research at Qualtrics.
 I received my Ph.D. from the Stanford University Department of Communication and prior to Stanford I completed a Master’s of Science in Survey Methodology at the University of Michigan and a liberal arts Bachelor’s of Science at Calvin College.
-My general research interests are in the areas of social phenomena, including psychological and political survey methodology.
+My substantive research focuses on understanding social phenomena, including political communication, political psychology, and public opinion.
 A key question that I examine in my research is how people interpret and use data about public opinion, presented by the news media, to inform their own attitudes and behaviors.

 My current research projects include:

 - How aesthetic decisions of survey platform design influence survey data

 - The ways public opinion information in the news media shapes attitudes and behaviors

 - Sources of accuracy and error when identifying likely voters in pre-election polls